amrahsmaytas/airbus-detection-challenge/README.md

 "# airbus-detection-challenge"

-hello everyone , this is sample of my work done on the  latest airbus detection challenge hosted on kaggle.com

-quite happy with the results and i thought to document the process , so here it is .......
+The airbus ship detection challenge recently hosted on kaggle.com was quite challenging and interesting , as i was an beginner during this challenge , i was not fully aware of the kaggle kernals , but thanks to one of my friend who helped me in solving this issue , the model was ready , data was cleaned and here is my project work.